Welcome to my Research and Scholarship page! Below, you

 to accept this inherent uncertainty.
 How ready are students to do this?

-students’ views about statistics consistent with statisticians’ views?
+students’ views about statistics consistent with statisticians’ views

 For more, visit RaoVNV.github.io/acceptuncertainty/.